GavinAdriel/Automatic-Number-Plate-Recognition-for-Indonesian-Plates/README.md

 # Automatic Number Plate Recognition for Indonesian Plates with YOLOV11 and PaddleOCR

-This is a ANPR based on YOLOV11 pretrained model to detect license plate on a vehicle and PaddleOCR to handle the OCR
+This is a ANPR based on YOLOV11 pretrained model to detect license plate on a vehicle and PaddleOCR to handle the OCR.

+based on this project, I have created a Research Paper on enhancing the performance of PaddleOCR for Indonesia ANPR with different image pre-processing method.
+The paper is published at The 10th ICCSCI 2025 Conference in Binus Semarang.

+Go ahead and check the [research paper](https://authors.elsevier.com/sd/article/S1877050925027383).

 ## Model